abdullah-elhadad/Saudi-Home-Appliances-Market-Analysis/README.md

 # 🇸🇦 Saudi Home Appliances Market Analysis (End-to-End Project)

 ## 📌 Project Overview
 This project focuses on analyzing the home appliances market in Saudi Arabia by scraping data from the top 4 retailers: Almanea, Extra, Alkhunaizan, and BHStore.

-The project covers the entire data pipeline: from automated web scraping to deep data cleaning in Excel, and finally, building a professional interactive dashboard in Power BI.
+The project covers the complete data pipeline:
+- Automated Web Scraping (Python & Selenium)
+- Data Cleaning & Transformation (Excel Power Query)
+- Data Modeling & Visualization (Power BI)

 The analysis aims to answer key business questions such as: